 The logic high enables the operation of the regulator.
-The logic low shuts down the device.
-In the Off state, the supply current of the device is greatly reduced (typically $1.5~\mu A$).
+Logic low shuts down the device.
+In the OFF state, the supply current of the device is greatly reduced (typically $1.5 \ \mu$ A).
 The EN pin should not be left open.